-Seaside Resorts, which follows the bestselling Unwrecked England, is a celebration of the British seaside resort, and sees Candida Lycett Green travel to fifty of the best across England and Wales – from Broadstairs to Bridlington, Southwold to Swanage, Torquay to Tenby.
-In the spirit of her father, Sir John Betjeman, she captures their essence and reveals the physical beauty, bright and breezy architecture – and humour.
-The book is beautifully illustrated with over eighty full colour photographs.
+Seaside Resorts, which followed the bestselling Unwrecked England, was a celebration of the British seaside resort, and saw Candida Lycett Green travel to fifty of the best across England and Wales – from Broadstairs to Bridlington, Southwold to Swanage, Torquay to Tenby.
+In the spirit of her father, Sir John Betjeman, she captured their essence and revealed the physical beauty, bright and breezy architecture – and humour.

 “Candida Lycett Green’s Seaside Resorts is a celebration of her 50 British favourites and a perfect Christmas present to suit man, woman or child.
 Who better to be a judge of coastal quality? … Somehow the essence of each resort is conjured so vividly you wish you were there.
 Architectural highlights and literary connections for each resort are noted but learning is worn lightly and comic insights abound.”